-February and March are some of the best months for nesting turtles, March is still great for whale sharks in Tofo, and the warm water is ideal for diving and snorkelling all along the coast.
-If you’re looking for a party then the Easter holidays can be fun, especially in the resort towns of Vilanculo, Tofo and Ponta do Ouro.
+- February and March are some of Mozambique’s best months for nesting turtles.
+March is still great for whale sharks in Tofo, and the warm water is ideal for diving and snorkeling all along the coast.
+If you’re looking for a party, the Easter holidays can be fun, especially in the resort towns of Vilanculos, Tofo, and Ponta do Ouro.

-Resorts and lodges fill up quickly over Easter so be sure to make bookings fairly far in advance.
+- Resorts and lodges in Mozambique fill up quickly over the Easter holiday, so make bookings reasonably far in advance.
 There’ll likely still be rain, at least every few days, and both days and nights up and down the coast will be humid and hot.
-March is not good for seeing humpback whales – they only start to arrive in June.
-And Mozambique’s main safari park, Gorongosa National Park, is closed during the wet season and only reopens in April.
+March isn’t good for seeing humpback whales – they only start arriving in June.
+Mozambique’s main safari park, Gorongosa National Park, is closed during the wet season and only reopens in April.